Robust Estimation under the Wasserstein Distance: Proofs for

-\end{lemma} \begin{proof} For the first equality, we use that the expectation is the $(q/2)$-th moment of a $\chi^2$ random variable with $d$ degrees of freedom (see, e.g., Section 3.3.1 of \cite{hogg2005introduction}).
-By Stirling's approximation (\cref{fact:stirlings}), we then have
+\begin{lemma}[Moments of Gaussian norm] For $Z \sim \cN(0,\I_d)$ and $q \geq 1$, we have \end{lemma} \begin{proof} For the first equality, we use that the expectation is the $(q/2)$-th moment of a $\chi^2$ random variable with $d$ degrees of freedom (see, e.g., Section 3.3.1 of \citealp{hogg2005introduction}).
+By Stirling's approximation , we then have \end{proof}